Impact

 Risk and Exploitability

-The CVSS score of 5.3 indicates moderate severity, but the combination of an unauthenticated remote trigger and an available public exploit elevates the overall risk.
+The CVSS score of 5.3 indicates moderate severity, but the combination of a remote trigger and an available public exploit elevates the overall risk.
+Based on the description, it is inferred that authentication is not required.
+The EPSS score of <1% indicates that the likelihood of exploitation is low, but the vulnerability remains within the scope of potential attacks.
 Because the router’s web interface is often reachable from external networks, a threat actor can target it with minimal effort, potentially leading to full device compromise.
 The lack of a CISA KEV listing does not diminish the threat, as the flaw remains runnable by anyone who can reach the router.
-In environments where the device is exposed, the exploit is trivial to launch.

 OpenCVE Enrichment